Regression and Simulation Methods

 This module is assessed through a single assignment, based on the 5 lectures on GLMs and simulation.
-The deadline for the assignment will be in early January 2019.
-The assignment will be available by mid-December.
+The deadline for the assignment will be in early-mid January 2024, please submit via the SMSTC website (tab "Assessments").

 - probability (elementary probability distributions)

 - statistics (ideas of estimation, confidence intervals, hypothesis testing)